AI vs Traditional Video Production 2026

 Creative control in traditional production is direct and tangible.
 The director physically positions the camera, directs the actors, adjusts the lighting, and makes real-time creative decisions on set.
 The editor manipulates actual footage frame by frame.
 There is a direct, physical connection between creative intent and creative output.

 Strengths: Precise control over every element.
 The ability to direct human performance.
 Real-time creative decision-making on set.
-The serendipity of happy accidents — unplanned moments that enrich the final product.
+The serendipity of happy accidents, the unplanned moments that enrich the final product.

 AI Production